Cheltenham Composer Academy 2017

 This has been the most extraordinary five days.
 I have been provoked to listen really hard, think really hard and respond coherently.
 I have been part of a wonderful group of composers – all trying to organise sound in a whole-hearted and fully-engaged way.

-Supported by John Mumford and Penny McCracken, The Idlewild Trust, The Marychurch Fellowship, The Michael Tippett Musical Foundation and The Radcliffe Trust
+Supported by John Mumford and Penny McCracken, The Marychurch Fellowship and The Michael Tippett Musical Foundation.